Frequently Asked Questions

-Still, where can you get education and start up business costs for an $8000 - $12,000 investment?
+Still, where can you get education and start up business costs for a $12,000 - $17,000 investment?
 If you are serious, about shoeing horses for a career, this is a wise investment in your own future and in the health and well being of your future clients.

 I know Natural Balance works well on lame horses, but does it also work for Sound Horses?